 Even though the deposition takes place in an informal setting, you will be testifying under oath, just as if you were in a courtroom.
 This means that you must answer each question truthfully and to the best of your knowledge.
-Before the deposition begins, the court reporter will “swear” you in and have you verify that you understand your obligations to be truthful.
+If you lie on purpose, you could be found guilty of perjury.
+(More likely, it will hurt your workers' comp case if the lie is discovered.)
+Before the deposition begins, the court reporter will “swear” you in and have you verify that you understand your obligation to be truthful.

 The lawyer taking your deposition may begin by giving you a brief overview of the deposition process and general guidelines to follow.
 After that, the lawyer will begin asking you a series of questions about the following topics: